dev-futurify/cryptocities/README.md

 ## Conclusion

 SteadyCoin represents a novel approach to stablecoin design, leveraging algorithmic stability and real-world asset collateralization to maintain a stable value.
-The integration of the dynamic NFT contract and the Engine contract ensures that the stablecoin remains resilient against market fluctuations.
+The integration of the Marketplace contract and the Engine contract ensures that the stablecoin remains resilient against market fluctuations.
 By pegging its value to a diversified basket of goods and services, SteadyCoin aims to provide users with a reliable, transparent, and secure stablecoin on the Polygon ZK-EVM blockchain.

+## Contribution

+Head over to [contribution](./docs/CONTRIBUTING.md) section for more details!

-References:
+## References:

 1. Cryptocities: https://docs.google.com/document/d/1dOsyn1y-sQxV-P4S8tFBFoUEuzfMFfAou0bUEeE49xA
 2. Blockchain Economy: https://docs.google.com/document/d/1E2ytBCuSK4g2zLKyqJeCOHLqvxE5xfBELhcgPqZlKlk